AKvaks/OfferCreator/README.md

 # Offer Creator

-This is a Blazor WebAssembly .NET Core 8 hosted app designed as part of a technical interview.
+This Blazor WebAssembly .NET Core 8 hosted app was developed for a technical interview, emphasizing simplicity and maintainability following the KISS principle.
+It uses Entity Framework with a Code-First approach, along with the Repository pattern, MediatR, and CQRS.

+## Assignment

+Develop a web application for creating, editing, and viewing offers, with CRUD operations in a .NET 6+ REST API for BE, .NET 6+ Blazor for FE, and data stored in MS SQL Server.
+The offer entry page should display auto-generated offer numbers and dates, and allow item management (add, edit, delete) within a grid or pop-up modal, showing columns for item, unit price, quantity, and total price.
+Client-side and server-side validation are required, and a paginated view should display offer summaries with an edit option.

 ## Before running the application

 > [!NOTE]
 > Make sure that you have SQL Server 2022 Express installed and that connection string is set correctly

 There are seed methods in Program.cs that can be used to populate database with mock data.
-A call to these methods are commented out from line 49 to 51.
+A call to these methods are commented out from line 56 to 58.

 ## Migrations